 Returning the bed isn’t an option and getting a rail isn’t what we want at the moment.

-I did see some pillow type bed bumpers on the market online running for about $25-$40 each but since we just spent way over $600 on the entire bed (frame, mattress, sheets, covers, pillow…. that shit adds up way too fast), I was looking for the cheapest and easiest temporary solution.
+I found some pillow type bed bumpers on the market online running for about $25-$40 each.
+But since we just spent way over $600 on all the bed stuff I was looking for the cheapest and easiest temporary solution.

 Resorting back to the original pool noodle idea, I decided to buff it up this time with three noodles stacked into a triangle.

 The original pool noodle idea is great but one was not enough to keep him from rolling off, which is why I decided to stack three of them to form a taller barrier.

 Slide through below to see the step-by-step process, it’s very simple.